HadiaArshad00/reaction-yield-calculator/README.md

-# reaction-yield-calculator
+#  Reaction Yield Calculator

-Python script to calculate theoretical yield, actual yield and percentage yield of a chemical reaction.
+A Python script that calculates theoretical, actual, and percentage yield of a chemical reaction.

+##  How It Works
+- Input: Theoretical yield and actual yield
+- Output: Percentage yield

+##  Language
+- Python 3